hangjoo/algorithm-problems/README.md

 ## Features

-- `solutions` 경로에 해결한 문제 소스코드 저장
-- `python main.py` 명령어로 소스코드 템플릿 파일 생성
-- [TODO] `README.md`에 플랫폼 별로 현재까지 푼 문제 목록 생성
+- Create source code template for specified platform.
+- Save solutions on `./solution_db.json`.
+- [TODO] Generate solution list on README.md.

 ## Script

-`main.py`를 사용하여 여러 자동화 기능을 사용 가능.

-### Create source code template

-- 알고리즘 문제에서 주로 사용하는 소스 코드 템플릿을 생성하는 기능
-- 스크립트 실행 후 `Add solution`을 선택하여 실행 가능
-- 소스코드 템플릿은 `utils/solution_template.py`에서 수정

 ### Requirements

 - `rich` : `pip install rich`

+### Create source code template

+- You can create source code template for each template.
+- You can edit each template file from `./utils/templates/`.

+### How to use

 #### 1. Run script